 In terms of design, the Nikon D750 was the first to feature Nikon’s deeper grip.
 As a Nikon D40 and D90 owner, this didn’t seem like a big deal as both handled well.
 However, the new grip is vastly superior and is the new standard on all new Nikon DSLRs such as the D780 and D850.

 And while I may be in the minority, I also like having a pop-up flash.
 Despite all that dynamic range, it’s still the best way to balance dark subjects in front of bright backgrounds.

 Buttons and ergonomics

-In terms of adjusting exposure, you have two perfectly placed dials for independent adjustment of shutter speed and aperture.
+In adjusting exposure, you have two perfectly placed dials for independent shutter speed and aperture adjustment.
 And if you hold down the appropriate button, the same dials will adjust exposure compensation, metering, and ISO.